What is TinyCert?

 Yes.
 You can enter *.example.com as the Common Name on a certificate.
 In that case, you'd probably also want to add both DNS Names *.example.com and example.com as Subject Alternate Names.

 A certificate can apply to more than one thing.
-Many webservers are configured to listed to both the root domain and the www subdomain.
+Many webservers are configured to listen to both the root domain and the www subdomain.
 That way, visitors will have the content served regardless of whether they go to http://example.com or to http://www.example.com/.
 A HTTPS client would consider these distinct and a certificate created for one would not work on the other.
 You could install two separate certificates, each with their own keys, but it is more convenient to use one single certificate and keypair.
 In this case, you would put www.example.com as the Common Name, as usual, but also add both it and the root domain as alternate DNS names.
 Do this by typing www.example.com in the "New value" field, then click "DNS Name".
 Then do the same for example.com.

 I have a FQDN in the Common Name, should I also add it as an alternate name?